goatshriek/stumpless/docs/roadmap.md

    it through a target at runtime, this is limited and inflexible.
 Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
+ * [ADD] **Function callback logging target**
+   Logging to a generic function signature will allow easier extension by library users, and can also serve as a good opportunity to streamline the internal implementation for the actual logging functionality.
+ * [ADD] **Tracing call including source code information** A tracing call that includes the line and file of the source code that it appears in could be useful for some applications.
+This will be added as a macro function so that the relevant information can be added.
+It will use the same severity as debug messages.

+## 2.2.0
+ * [ADD] **Target chaining**
+   In some cases a log message needs to be sent to multiple destinations, such as to a local file as well as a network server.
+Target chains will allow this stream to be defined as a logging target, and a logging call only made to this instead of manually logging to each target.
+ * [ADD] **Abstract socket support**
+   When creating a Unix socket target, an abstract socket name would allow the socket to be hidden from the local filesystem.
+This has currently been left out due to portability issues, but using this capability when it is available would increase the 'cleanliness' of using socket targets.

 ## 3.0.0 (next major release)
  * [REMOVE] **entry and element destructor synonyms**